OHDSI/TheBookOfOhdsi/index.md

 - margin=1in
 - inner=1in
 - outer=0.65in
-- top=1.1in
+- top=0.8in
-- bottom=0.65in
+- bottom=0.8in
 mainfont: Times New Roman
 bibliography:
 - book.bib
 - packages.bib
-description: A book about the Observational Health Data Science and Informatics (OHDS).
+description: A book about the Observational Health Data Sciences and Informatics (OHDSI).
 It described the OHDSI community, open standards and open source software.
 documentclass: book
 favicon: images/favicon.ico
 github-repo: OHDSI/TheBookOfOhdsi